for Fun /

 the fake Peale's sits well below the bust line termination....in an

 apparent effort to even out the extra expanse of blank space created by

 such a large piece of paper (even though the figures were cut much

 larger than the real Peales).
 The fake Peale's Museum silhouettes

-are so predominant in the market and the real ones are so rare that I
+are very predominant in the market while the real ones are quite

 Please view the Peale Museum silhouettes currently

 This is a recognized and highly sought-after American silhouettist whose